bronwencc/Module-5-Project/README.md

 * presentation.pdf is a PDF for a business audience presenting the results, recommendations and future ideas

-### The folder named "files" contains CSV files saved from various points of working on the project:
+### The ["files" folder](https://github.com/bronwencc/Module-5-Project/tree/master/files/) contains CSV files saved from various points of working on the project:

 * binsiap7464.csv is the data from the In-app Purchases feature sorted based on whether the record has one or more in-app purchases falling into one of six bins, except if there are no in-app purchases or only those that cost 0, they have a 1 in iapb_none and 0 in all other columns
 * iap7464.csv is similar to above, except without bins, for every price in In-app Purchases